Unveiling Transformer Perception by Exploring Input Manifolds: Related work

 \section{Related work}

-Our work relates to embedding space exploration literature, and has at least one collateral applications in the XAI domain, namely producing feature importance-based explanations.

-\paragraph{Embedding space exploration.} Works dealing with embedding space exploration mostly focus on the study of specific properties of the embedding space of Transformers, especially in NLP.
+Works dealing with embedding space exploration mostly focus on the study of specific properties of the embedding space of Transformers, especially in NLP.
 For instance, ~\citet{cai2020isotropy} challenge the idea that the embedding space is inherently anisotropic~\cite{Gao2019RepresentationDP} discovering local isotropy, and find low-dimensional manifold structures in the embedding space of GPT and BERT. ~\citet{bis2021too} argue that the anisotropy of the embedding space derives from embeddings shifting in common directions during training.
-In the field of CV, ~\citet{vilas2024analyzing} map internal representations of a ViT onto the output class manifold, enabling the early identification of class-related patches and the computation of saliency maps on the input image for each layer and head.
+In the field of Computer Vision, ~\citet{vilas2024analyzing} map internal representations of a ViT onto the output class manifold, enabling the early identification of class-related patches and the computation of saliency maps on the input image for each layer and head.
 Applying Singular Value Decomposition to the Jacobian matrix of a ViT, ~\citet{salman2024intriguing} treat the input space as the union of two subspaces: one in which image embedding doesn't change, and another one for which it changes.
 Except for the last one, all the aforementioned approaches rely on data samples.
 By studying the inverse image of the model, instead, we can do away with data samples.
+The idea of applying Riemannian geometry to capture geometric information about the input manifold of a neural network building a foliation in equivalence classes has also been explored in \cite{doi:10.1137/21M1437056,tron2024manifoldlearningfoliationsknowledge,Tron_2024_adversarial} in the case of simple architectures.
+In these works a foliation of the data domain is obtained by means of the pullback of a variation of the Fisher information matrix for classifier networks with ReLU and softmax activation functions, with applications to knowledge transfer and the study of adversarial attacks.